 o Be advised that your place in the program will not be reserved until you have paid your $500 deposit.

-o If your application is accepted after January 20th, you will also be responsible for a $100 late fee.
+o If your application is submitted after December 5th, you will also be responsible for a $100 late fee.

 o After submitting the application and paying the $500 deposit, you will receive a phone call from the Study Abroad Office confirming the details of your application.